 The North Carolina State Ferry System offers a leisurely trip for you and your vehicle from Swan Quarter to the Outer Banks village of Ocracoke, the site of Blackbeard’s last battle.
 Look for dolphins in the surf, and see if you can spot any shipwrecks along the way.

 Ocracoke Inlet was one of Blackbeard’s hideouts, and it was here that two small sloops hired by Virginia governor Alexander Spotswood found and cornered Blackbeard on the inner side of the island.
-Blackbeard was killed in the battle that ensued Nov.
+Blackbeard was killed in the battle that ensued on Nov.
 22, 1718.
 His headless body is believed to be buried in a mass grave somewhere on the island.

-Next, take a break from your pirate trail to enjoy Ocracoke’s charming village and pristine beaches.
+Today, take a break from your pirate trail to enjoy Ocracoke’s charming village and pristine beaches.
 The Ocracoke Lifeguarded Beach has been named “Best Beach in America” by Dr. Beach.
 It was the first beach outside of Hawaii or Florida to be given the honor.

 Day 4: Graveyard Museum & National Seashore

 Head north on North Carolina Highway 12, the National Scenic Byway that runs the length of the Outer Banks.
 Take the free ferry to Hatteras Island and explore the Graveyard of the Atlantic Museum.
 The popular shipping lanes off the Outer Banks made piracy and warfare an integral aspect of the region’s maritime history.
 The museum has displays of shipwrecks related to piracy and warfare off the coast from the late 17th century through 1945.
+(Please note: The museum is currently closed due to construction on its exhibits.)

 You’ll find vacation rental homes are the most popular places to stay on the Outer Banks, or try the Inn on Pamlico Sound, a full-service inn offering a casually elegant lodging and culinary experience in the midst of the natural beauty of the Cape Hatteras National Seashore.